Direct Learning with Guarantees of the Difference DAG Between Structural Equation Models: Introduction and Related Work

 \section{Introduction and Related Work}

-Discovering causal relationships from observational studies is of tremendous importance in many scientific disciplies.
-In Pearl's framework of causality such cause-effect relationships are modeled using directed acyclic graphs (DAGs).
+Discovering causal relationships from observational studies is of tremendous importance in many scientific disciplines.
+In Pearl's framework of causality \cite{pearl2009causality}, such cause-effect relationships are modeled using directed acyclic graphs (DAGs).
 One of the central problems in causal inference is then to recover a DAG of cause-effect relationships over variables of interest, given observations of the variables.
-It is well known that the number of samples needed to recover a DAG over $p$ variables and maximum number of neighbors $d$ grows as $\Theta(\poly(d) \log p)$ \cite{ghoshal2018learning, pmlr-v54-ghoshal17a}.
+It is well known that the number of samples needed to recover a DAG over $p$ variables and maximum number of neighbors $d$ grows as $\Theta(\poly(d) \log p)$ \cite{ghoshal2017information, ghoshal2018learning}.
 Therefore, the presence of hub nodes makes it especially challenging to recover the DAG from a few samples.
-In many situations however, the changes in causal structures across two different settings is of primary interest.
+In many situations however, the \textit{changes in causal structures} across two different settings is of primary interest.
 For instance, the changes in structure of the gene regulatory network between cancerous and healthy individuals might help shed light on the genetic causes behind the particular cancer.
-In this case, estimating the individual networks over healthy and cancer subject is not sample-optimal since many background genes do not change across the subjects.
-While the individual networks might be dense, the difference between them might be sparse.
+In this case, estimating the individual networks over healthy and cancerous subjects is not sample-optimal since many background genes do not change across the subjects or even across distant species \cite{tanay2005conservation}.
+While the individual networks might be \textit{dense}, the difference between them might be \textit{sparse}.